Lettuce nutritional value includes a rich source of flavonoids and folate.

 Vitamin K is important in the clotting mechanism of the blood and the absorption of calcium from our food.

 Molybdenum is but one of a host of minerals found in lettuce.
-The biochemistry is complex but, for the the DC, the particular importance is its role in neurotransmitter metabolism; the ability of nerves to pass on information to connecting fibres correctly is vital.
+The biochemistry is complex but for the the DC, the particular importance is its role in neurotransmitter metabolism; the ability of nerves to pass on information to connecting fibres correctly is vital.

-I have not included the dietary values, as it varies from one variety of lettuce to another.
-Those in Cos would be quite different to Iceberg, or the curly purple-leafed members that I personally love.
+I have not included the dietary values as it varies from one variety of lettuce to another.
+Those in Cos would be quite different to Iceberg; or the curly purple-leafed members that I personally love.

-Iceberg has a long shelf life, hence its popularity with supermarket owners, in comparison to the soft leafy varieties that gardeners prefer as they have more flavour; and more nutrient value.
-Growing lettuce in your own backyard is the solution; plant a few seeds, or a punnet every month from Spring to late Autumn.
+Iceberg has a long shelf life, hence its popularity with supermarket owners in comparison to the soft leafy varieties that gardeners prefer as they have more flavour; and more nutrient value.
+Growing lettuce in your own backyard is the solution; plant a few seeds or a punnet every month from Spring to late Autumn.

 Flavonoids are a group of plant phytochemicals important for their antioxidant effect; and in so-called "cell signalling pathways."
 Lettuce nutritional value contains many of them.

 Lettuce contains dozens of phytochemicals that are important if you want to achieve optimal wellbeing.
-Some have been researched, but little is known about many others.
+Some have been researched but little is known about many others.
 One thing you can be sure of though, is that they are fundamental to health.

 Another is the flavonoid kaempferol.
 It's found mainly in your greens but also in butternut, leeks and tomatoes; and other foods too.

 Lettuce nutritional value must surely include a mention of kaempferol and cancer prevention; you can either enjoy it daily in your greens for a pittance, or you can pay $5000 per month for treatment.
-Yes, it's looking that powerful so drug companies are researching its effectiveness as a drug.
+Yes, it's looking that powerful so pharmaceutical companies are researching its effectiveness as a drug.

-The lettuce iceberg frankly is my least favourite; it has little flavour, and the lack of colour tells you that it is far lower in these important nutrients.
+The lettuce iceberg frankly is my least favourite; it has little flavour and the lack of colour tells you that it is far lower in these important nutrients.

 Yet many of us eat only iceberg lettuce, if that.
 It's little wonder we find a salad dull; it is indeed uninteresting.